 What Type of Documents Do I Need to Travel from Vancouver to Seattle?

-No matter how you travel from Vancouver to Seattle--whether it's by car, train or bus--you must have the correct travel documents to enter the U.S. and return to Canada.
+No matter how you travel from Vancouver to Seattle--whether it's by car, train or bus--you must have the correct travel documents to enter the U.S. and return to Canada or you could be refused entry and this may affect your future travel plans.
 You also need to have the required documents for any children traveling with you.

 Canadian citizens must have either a Canadian passport, a NEXUS card, a Free and Secure Trade (FAST) card, a Certificate of Indian Status, or an enhanced driver's license (EDL) or enhanced identification card (EIC).

-Vancouver residents who are not Canadian citizens must have a passport and any visas required for travel to the U.S./outside Canada.
+Vancouver residents who are not Canadian citizens must have a passport and any visas or visa waivers that are required for travel to the U.S./outside Canada.
 Check the U.S. Border and Protection site for details for your specific country of origin and allow plenty of time before your trip to obtain any necessary visas.

 02 of 04